Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Abstract

 \section{Abstract}

-Standard distributed machine learning frameworks require collecting the training data from data providers and storing it in a datacenter.
-To ease privacy concerns, alternative distributed maching learning frameworks (such as {\em Federated Learning}) have been proposed, wherein the training data is kept confidential by its providers from the learner, and the learner learns the model by communicating with data providers.
-However, such frameworks suffer from serious security risks, as data providers are vulnerable to adversarial attacks and the learner lacks of enough administrative power.
-We assume in each communication round, up to $q$ out of the $m$ data providers/workers suffer Byzantine faults.
+We consider unreliable distributed learning systems wherein the training data is kept confidential by external workers, and the learner has to interact closely with those workers to train a model.
+In particular, we assume that there exists a system adversary that can adaptively compromise some workers; the compromised workers deviate from their local designed specifications by sending out arbitrarily malicious messages.

+We assume in each communication round, up to $q$ out of the $m$ workers suffer Byzantine faults.
 Each worker keeps a local sample of size $n$ and the total sample size is $N=nm$.
-Of particular interest is the high-dimensional regime, where the local sample size $n$ is much smaller than the model dimension $d$.

-We propose a secured variant of the gradient descent method and show that it tolerates up to a constant fraction of Byzantine workers.
-Moreover, we show the statistical estimation error of the iterates converges in $O(\log N)$ rounds to $O(\sqrt{q/N} + \sqrt{d/N})$, which is larger than the minimax-optimal error rate $O(\sqrt{d/N})$ in the failure-free setting by at most an additive term $O(\sqrt{q/N})$.
+We propose a secured variant of the gradient descent method that can tolerate up to a constant fraction of Byzantine workers, i.e., $q/m = O(1)$.
+Moreover, we show the statistical estimation error of the iterates converges in $O(\log N)$ rounds to $O(\sqrt{q/N} + \sqrt{d/N})$, where $d$ is the model dimension.
 As long as $q=O(d)$, our proposed algorithm achieves the optimal error rate $O(\sqrt{d/N})$.
-The core of our method is a robust gradient aggregator based on the iterative filtering algorithm proposed by Steinhardt et al. \cite{Steinhardt18}.
-We establish a {\em uniform} concentration of the sample covariance matrix of gradients, and show that the aggregated gradient, as a function of model parameter, converges uniformly to the true gradient function.
-As a by-product, we develop a new concentration inequality for sample covariance matrices, which might be of independent interest.
+Our results are obtained under some technical assumptions.
+Specifically, we assume strongly-convex population risk.
+Nevertheless, the empirical risk (sample version) is allowed to be non-convex.
+The core of our method is to robustly aggregate the gradients computed by the workers based on the filtering procedure proposed by Steinhardt et al. \cite{Steinhardt18}.
+On the technical front, deviating from the existing literature on robustly estimating a finite-dimensional mean vector, we establish a {\em uniform} concentration of the sample covariance matrix of gradients, and show that the aggregated gradient, as a function of model parameter, converges uniformly to the true gradient function.
+To get a near-optimal uniform concentration bound, we develop a new matrix concentration inequality, which might be of independent interest.